 • Sayed Marhoon Majid al-Wedaei, director of Paramedics and Ambulances

 The three health professionals who had their prison sentences reduced to time served are:

 • Bassim Ahmed ‘Ali Dhaif, consultant, orthopedic surgeon

 • ‘Abdulkhaleq ‘Ali Hussain al-‘Oraibi, consultant, rheumatologist

 Of the remaining eight health professionals, six had their sentences reduced to terms now ranging from one month to five years.
 The remaining two health professionals in the group are believed to have fled the country.
 Because they did not appear in court during the appeals process, their original 15-year prison sentences were upheld.

 The health professionals who were not acquitted made a final appeal on July 30, 2012, before Bahrain’s Court of Cassation.
 The Court of Cassation rendered its verdict confirming the sentences on October 1, 2012.
 The following day, the six health professionals who had not yet completed their prison sentences were jailed.
 Three have subsequently completed their sentences and have been released for time served.
 Three remain imprisoned.

-The three health professionals arrested on October 2, 2012, who have since been released for completing their sentences are:
+The four health professionals arrested on October 2, 2012, who have since been released for completing their sentences are:

 • Mahmood Asghar ’Abdulwahab, pediatric surgeon, served remaining five days of six-